Freedom of information, disclosure and transparency

 While we aim to be as transparent as possible regarding our operations, we are also legally required to protect our customers’ confidential information.
-We also operate in commercial markets where it is commonly required to provide contractual confidentiality undertakings in relation to customer and transaction information.
+We also operate in commercial markets where it is commonly required to provide contractual confidentiality undertakings relating to customer and transaction information.

-Our legislative and contractual confidentiality obligations are crucial for our customers – they expect and depend on our compliance with these obligations.
-Without the reassurance that we can keep information commercial-in-confidence, the quality of information provided to us may be prejudiced.
+Our legislative and contractual confidentiality obligations are crucial for our customers.
+They expect and depend on our compliance with these obligations.
+Without the reassurance we can keep information commercial-in-confidence, the quality of information provided to us may be prejudiced.
 In turn, this could impair our ability to prudently make informed decisions on the risks of the transactions we are considering supporting.
 It could also lead to adverse project outcomes, competitive disadvantage for Australian exporters and financial losses for us.